 Once the recording has been finished, the video needs to be processed in the cloud.

 For the user, this is a seamless process.
 The app shows a loading sign while uploading the video and automatically sends a request to process it once the upload is finished, as shown below.
 As soon as the processing is done, the app shows the results, which is outlined in the next section.

 Behind the scenes, this part consists of three steps in the API.

 In order to register a new measurement with the cloud and have the video processed, it first needs to be uploaded to our cloud.
-The API docs endpoint can be used to do this.
+Keep in mind that you need to have a signature from the previous step (check conditions to be able to request an upload URL).
+The Get Upload URL endpoint can be used to do this.
 The response of this request includes the URL, which will be used to upload the video; the unique identifier (UUID) for this measurement, which will be needed for the consecutive requests; and authentication information needed in the next step.